GACJ/callingitround/content/docs/calling/2_finding_your_voice/index.md

 title: Finding Your Voice
 ---

-# Finding your voice: Putting the calls in
+# Finding Your Voice: Calling your first touch

-Now that you’ve got some terminology floating around your head, it’s time to start building up skills to help you learn to call your first touch.
+Now that you’ve got some terminology floating around your head, it’s time to start building up skills to help you learn to "find your voice" to call your first touch.
 Let’s put your knowledge to practical use and think about where and how to put the bobs in.

-By the end of this submodule, you should be able to:
+By the end of this section, you should be able to:

 *   Explain where, in a lead, the calls should go in;
 *   Listen to and “troubleshoot” a video of a caller who might have put some calls in the wrong places